DBinaghi/plugin-PublicEditLink/README.md

 # Public Edit Link

+## Important: this plugin has been now included in a broader plugin,  <a href="https://github.com/DBinaghi/plugin-AdminTools" target="_blank">Admin Tools</a>, therefore there won't be any more updates/releases of it as a stand-alone plugin.
+Please refer to Admin Tools' pages for issues and updates.

 ## Description
 Plugin for Omeka Classic.
 Adds to the public interface's admin bar a link to current Item/Collection/File/Exhibit/SimplePage editing page, if user is logged in.